AgentPMT

 In your dashboard under the Credentials tab, you create a credential record and fill in the required fields.
 Secret values are masked after saving.

-Go to your budget's settings and bind the credential to the relevant tool.
-This tells AgentPMT: "When this agent calls this tool using this budget, use these credentials."
+Go to your Agent Group's settings and bind the credential to the relevant tool.
+This tells AgentPMT: "When this agent calls this tool using this group, use these credentials."

 Agent calls the tool